pudly/schmopera-hugo/content/articles/how-to-sit-through-opera-and-other-wikigems.md

 ---
-title: How to Sit Through Opera and Other Wikigems
+title: "How to Sit Through Opera and Other Wikigems"
 ---

 <p>